GP Care Plan Dietitian Referral

 Referral process:

-NDIS Dietitian Referral – (Australia)
+NDIS Dietitian Referral

 What it is:

 Access to dietitian services funded through an NDIS plan, for eligible participants with a disability-related nutritional need.
+This can also complement other options like a DVA Dietitian Referral or a GP Care Plan Dietitian Referral for individuals seeking specialized dietary support.

 Eligibility:

+Must be an NDIS participant with a current, approved plan.
 Dietitian services must be related to the participant’s disability and included under their plan goals.

 Services are usually funded under: